RobertL31/fuddly/docs/source/data_makers.rst

         |      | default: -1 [type: int]
         |_ clone_node
         |      | desc: if True, this operator will always return a copy of the node. (for
-        |      |       stateless disruptors dealing with big data it can be useful
+        |      |       stateless operators dealing with big data it can be useful
         |      |       to it to False)
         |      | default: True [type: bool]
         |_ path
-        |      | desc: Graph path regexp to select nodes on which the disruptor should
+        |      | desc: Graph path regexp to select nodes on which the operator should
         |      |       apply
         |      | default: None [type: str]
         |_ sem
-        |      | desc: Semantics to select nodes on which the disruptor should apply.
+        |      | desc: Semantics to select nodes on which the operator should apply.
         |      | default: None [type: str, list]
         |_ deep
         |      | desc: When set to True, if a node structure has changed, the modelwalker